petrovainbritain22/be-nc-news/README.md

 A hosted version of the API can be found on [Heroku.com](https://student-coders-news.herokuapp.com/).

+The front-end repository of the "NorthCoders News" project [https://github.com/petrovainbritain22/nc-news](https://github.com/petrovainbritain22/nc-news).

+**The published website you can find on [https://ncews.netlify.app](https://ncews.netlify.app).**

 # About the project

 It is created as a part of studying at